-In October 2019, the District entered into a reimbursement agreement with a developer under which the developer will advance the District up to \$50,000 in 2020 and up to \$50,000 in 2021 for the cost of operations and maintenance within the District.
+On October 9, 2019, the District entered into a funding and reimbursement agreement with Polo Brown Company ("Developer") under which the Developer will advance the District up to \$50,000 in 2020 and up to \$50,000 in 2021 for the cost of operations and maintenance within the District.
 The District agreed to repay these advances with interest at the prime rate plus 1.5% per annum from the date of the advances and to repay the balances in full no later than 30 years from the date of the agreement.
-As of the year ended December 31, 2022, the outstanding developer advance totaled \$74,168 and the accrued interest related to the developer advance totaled \$4,544.
+As of the year ended December 31, 2023, the outstanding developer advance totaled \$74,068 and the accrued interest related to the developer advance totaled \$9,244.